waza-ari/fastapi-keycloak-middleware/docs/usage.rst

         client_secret="<Client Secret>",
-        claims=["sub", "name", "email", "your-claim"], # Modify claims reject_on_missing_claim=False, # Control behaviour when claims are missing verify="<Path to CA File>/ca.pem" # Can be either False or the path to the CA file used to sign certs )
+        claims=["sub", "name", "email", "your-claim"], # Modify claims reject_on_missing_claim=False, # Control behaviour when claims are missing verify="<Path to CA File>/ca.pem" # Can be True, False or the path to the CA file used to sign certs )

     async def map_user(userinfo: typing.Dict[str, typing.Any]) -> User: